 Also, while both withholding and asylum have criminal bars to eligibility, there are fewer crimes barring someone from being approved for withholding than for asylum.

 If you are granted withholding of removal, it means that you have been ordered removed (or deported) from the U.S., but your removal is suspended.
 This grant protects you from being returned to a country in which you fear harm—but the U.S. government could still deport you to some other country, if you have a right to live there, or even if it's the last place you stopped before coming to the United States.

-Also, if conditions in your country later change such that your fear of future harm is no longer reasonable, you can lose your withholding status.
+Also, if conditions in your country later change, such that your fear of future harm is no longer reasonable, you can lose your withholding status.
 The Department of Homeland Security (DHS) may seek to reopen your case for this purpose.
 A grant of withholding of removal does not permit you to obtain immigration benefits for your spouse or children.